pwegrzyn/pwegrzyn.github.io/content/posts/differential-geometry-is-everywhere.md

 type:
 - post
 - posts
-title: Geometry is Everywhere!
-Or How I Learned To Stop Worrying and Love the Manifold
+title: "Geometry is Everywhere: or How I Learned to Stop Worrying and Love the Manifold"
 weight: 1
 categories:
 - math